mishraabhishek11/plant-twin/sourceag/README.md

    "ios": {
    "supportsTablet": true
    },
-   To support Android, need to manages from Play Store
+   To support Android for tablet devices, need to manage from Play Store.
-3. All testing done on iPhone 15 with Expo Go (due to no tablet device available)
+3. All testing done on iPhone 15 with Expo Go.

 ## How solution works